Staycation Memories At The Historic US Grant Hotel

 A Hotel Named After A U.S. President

-$1.9 million was a lot of money back in 1910–and that’s how much it cost to build the US Grant Hotel, named by Ulysses S. Grant, Jr. in honor of his father, President Ulysses S. Grant.
-The hotel has experienced ups, downs and ownership changes but has a fascinating history.
+$1.9 million was a lot of money back in 1910—and that’s how much it cost to build the US Grant Hotel, named by Ulysses S. Grant, Jr. in honor of his father, President Ulysses S. Grant.
+The downtown San Diego hotel has experienced ups, downs and ownership changes throughout the years but has a fascinating history.

 Fourteen U.S. Presidents and countless celebrities have stayed there over its 100-year life.
 It was also a speakeasy and a place where women’s rights were won.
 Now, after careful restoration reminiscent of the original hotel, the US Grant is better than ever.
-An unexpected benefit of our recent stay was that my 6-year-old was interested in the history behind the hotel so I found myself Googling all sorts of presidential trivia to share.
+An unexpected benefit of our recent stay was that my 6-year-old was interested in the history behind the downtown San Diego hotel so I found myself Googling all sorts of presidential trivia to share with her.

 US Grant Hotel Location